idbrii/godot-editorscript-launcher/README.md

 # EditorScript Launcher

-Make it easy to run editor script code to make it simple to write scripts to speed up your Godot development.
+Adds a hotbar with buttons for each of your editor scripts so you can write scripts to speed up your Godot development.
+Scripts can specify custom UI so you can pass parameters.

 # Setup